arm/ai-ml-emulation-layer-for-vulkan/README.md

 $env:VMEL_TENSOR_SEVERITY="info"
 ```

-### Building for Android (Experimental)
+### Building for Android™ (Experimental)

-The Android NDK toolset is required to build the Emulation layer for an Android
+The Android™ NDK toolset is required to build the Emulation layer for an Android™
 device.
-The Android device must have Vulkan® API 1.3 support.
+The Android™ device must have Vulkan® API 1.3 support.

 To build the Emulation Layer, run: